 In 1897, the territorial legislature established the beginnings of Langston University at Langston, and the new Republican Governor conferred upon him the office of territorial auditor.
 He continued in office for a decade until Nov.
 15, 1907, the day Oklahoma became a State.
-Jim Crow was to embark in his declining years upon the struggle against disenfranchisement.
+Jim Crow was McCabe was elected County Clerk, then nearing its zenith.
+McCabe was to embark in his declining years upon the struggle against disenfranchisement.
 With statehood, Oklahoma had become a segregated state.